MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-known-issues.md

 When selecting [Windows SDK Version] to '10.0 (latest installed version)' with WDK 10.0.19041.0 causes the "A WDK corresponding to target version '10.0.19041.0' was not found" error even if the SDK version is installed.

 **Workaround:** In the properties page for the driver project (Configuration Properties >General) set Windows SDK Version to $(LatestTargetPlatformVersion).
-If this option is not available to select then select the option ‘inherit from parent or project default’
+If this option is not available to select then select the option **inherit from parent or project default**.

 ### EWDK and SDV running on Server have .NET requirements